kcharb7/Mission-to-Mars/README.md

 ```
 <p>{{mars.news_paragraph}}</p>
 ```
-Next, I added code to insert the image underneath the news article by creating a new <div /> with a class of “row” and an id of “mars-featured-image”:
+Next, I added code to insert the image underneath the news article by creating a new div tag with a class of “row” and an id of “mars-featured-image”:
 ```
     <!-- Featured Image -->
     <div class="row" id="mars-featured-image">

     </div>
 ```
-Next, I added the <div /> for the rows, using 8 columns instead of 12 so that the Mars facts table could go alongside the image:
+Next, I added the div tag for the rows, using 8 columns instead of 12 so that the Mars facts table could go alongside the image:
 ```
     <!-- Featured Image -->
     <div class="row" id="mars-featured-image">